jsotiro/www-project-top-10-for-large-language-model-applications/initiatives/agent_security_initiative/agentic-top-10/0.5-initial-candidates/ASI09_Identity_Spoofing_Impersonation.md

 OWASP Agentic Security Initiative Team

 ### Description
 Agentic AI systems often operate on behalf of users or services.
-Attackers can exploit weak identity controls to impersonate agents, users, or systems—gaining unauthorized access, issuing actions, or spreading misinformation.
+Attackers can exploit weak identity controls to impersonate agents, users, or systems-gaining unauthorized access, issuing actions, or spreading misinformation.
 In multi-agent ecosystems, spoofed agents can embed into workflows and manipulate decision-making.

 ### Common Examples of Risk